The New Kingdom is the period covering the Eighteenth, Nineteenth, and Twentieth dynasties of Egypt, from the 16th century BC to the 11th century BC.

 The Late Period runs from 732 BC until Egypt became a province of Rome in 30 BC, and includes periods of rule by Nubians, Persians, and Macedonians.

-Nubians (Ethiopians) invaded Egypt in 732 BC and took the throne of Egypt, establishing the Twenty-fifth Dynasty which ruled until 656 BC.
+Nubians (Often called Ethiopians, they were centered in modern Sudan) invaded Egypt in 732 BC and took the throne, establishing the Twenty-fifth Dynasty which ruled until 656 BC.

 |Piye||King of Nubia; conquered Egypt in 20th year; his full reign was at least 24 years, possibly 30+ years||752-721|